adamallo/multi-locus-bootstrapping/README.md

 where:

    - `dir`: should be a directory that includes only one directory per gene
-   - `FILENAME`: `dir/*/FILENAME` should give the name of gene tree  bootstrap files (one file per gene, and one line per gene bootstrap replicate in each file)
+   - `FILENAME`: `dir/*/FILENAME` should give the name of gene tree input files (one file per gene, and one line per gene bootstrap replicate in each file (or only the tree estimated with the original alignment for the gene-only alternative))
    - `outdir`: is where the results will be placed
    - `outname`: is the prefix of the outuput files
-   - `sampling`: can be either `site` or `genesite` (for site-only and gene/site resampling respectively).
+   - `sampling`: can be either `site`, `genesite` or `gene` (for site-only, gene/site and gene-only resampling ).
    - `weightfile`: if anything other than `-` is given, each gene `go` is multiplied by the number of lines in `dir/gi/weightfile`.
 This is useful to upweight or down weight some genes.
    - `seed`: a random seed number (leave blank and it will use `$RANDOM`)